Monitoring-Mtl/Frontend/README.md

 `nvm use 14.17.3`
 `nvm ls`

-Install the node version the console tells you when `npm run dev` fails.
+Install the node version the console tells you when `npm run dev` or Cypress fail for example.

 and run the development server: